-Collaboration allows all of your Sked users with access to a particular social media account to comment and see previous status changes easily for the social media accounts they have access to.
-Here’s what that looks like:
+Collaboration allows all of your Sked users with access to a particular social media account to comment and see previous status changes easily for each social media account they have access to.
+Here’s a look at chat and history:

 All changes made by all users are tracked under the Collaborate menu item.
 You can now comment, edit posts and collaborate all in one simple workflow within the Sked dashboard.